mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/release-notes/1.6.2/index.md

 #### Create a cluster with no workers

-A problem with creating clusters with no workers was corrected.
+An issue with creating clusters with no workers was corrected.
 Clusters can now be created with no workers and then scaled up with workers at a later time or scaled down to zero without issue.

 #### Fix deleting certain files during shutdown or reset